Kubernetes Series: Managing Normal Users Access to the k8s API

 - client certificate authentication method is enabled by passing the

-option to API server manifest available under/etc/kubernetes/manifests/kube-apiserver.yaml
+--client-ca-file=SOMEFILEoption to API server manifest available under/etc/kubernetes/manifests/kube-apiserver.yaml.

 cat /etc/kubernetes/manifests/kube-apiserver.yaml | grep client-ca